Taking part in the 100,000 Genomes Project

-For some patients, a particular treatment may be suggested based on their results, but in most cases this won’t happen.
+For some cancer patients, a particular treatment or trial may be suggested based on their results, but in most cases this won’t happen.
 The main benefits are likely to be for other patients in the future.
 Read more about the results and feedback that participants can get.

 Frequently asked questions about getting involved